-Doctor of Philosophy (PhD) (2014-2018) Centre for Cultural Partnerships, Victorian College of Arts, University of Melbourne.
-Completed 14 Dec 2018
+Doctor of Philosophy (PhD) in Fine Arts (2014-2018) from the Centre for Cultural Partnerships, Victorian College of Arts, University of Melbourne, completed 14 Dec 2018

 Bachelor of Arts with 1st class Honours (2006-2010) Griffith University School of Humanities Gold Coast, QLD.
-Conferral Date: 26 March 2010, Testamur: 156788 | Major: Contemporary Arts and Studies in Arts, Creative Industries
+Majoring in Contemporary Arts and Studies in Arts, Creative Industries, conferral date: 26 March 2010, Testamur: 156788

 Certificate IV in Training and Assessment – TAE4011 (2013) Gold Coast Institute of Tafe, Gold Coast

 2023 - Generate GC Program 2023-2024 cohort

 2023 - Regional Arts Development Fund, City Of Gold Coast and Arts Queensland

 2020 - @covid19quilt Project awarded the Incinerator Gallery Art Award - People's Choice Award